Cruz Bustamante

 Cruz Miguel Bustamante (born January 4, 1953) is an American politician.
-He previously served as the 45th Lieutenant Governor of California from 1999 to 2007, serving under governors Gray Davis and Arnold Schwarzenegger.
-A member of the Democratic Party, Bustamante also served in the California State Assembly and served as the Speaker from 1996 to 1998.
+He served as the 45th lieutenant governor of California from 1999 to 2007, under governors Gray Davis and Arnold Schwarzenegger.
+A member of the Democratic Party, Bustamante also served in the California State Assembly and was the speaker from 1996 to 1998.

 Early life and education

 The eldest of six children, Cruz Bustamante was born in Dinuba, California.
 His family later moved to San Joaquin, California.
 He attended and graduated from Tranquillity High School in the 1970s, where he excelled in both football and wrestling, and later attended Fresno City College and California State University, Fresno.
-Bustamante earned his Bachelor of Arts via distance learning from California State University, Fresno in 2003.
+Bustamante earned his Bachelor of Arts via distance learning from California State University, Fresno, in 2003.

 Career

-As a resident of Fresno, Bustamante was elected to the California State Assembly in a special election in 1993, and became the Speaker of the Assembly in 1996.
+As a resident of Fresno, Bustamante was elected to the California State Assembly in a special election in 1993, and became the speaker of the Assembly in 1996.
 He was elected lieutenant governor in 1998, the first Latino elected to statewide office in California in more than 120 years.
-He was also the highest-ranking elected Latino officeholder in the United States until Bill Richardson became governor of New Mexico in 2003.
+He was also the highest-ranking Hispanic officeholder in the United States until Bill Richardson became governor of New Mexico in 2003.

 2003 recall election

 He was the most prominent Democrat to run in the 2003 California recall election to remove Governor Gray Davis, and placed second to Republican Arnold Schwarzenegger, losing by 17 points. (see full election results).

 Bustamante had an apparently icy relationship with Governor Davis, a fellow Democrat, during his tenure.
 They reportedly had not talked in months before the recall election approached.
 Bustamante's decision to run in the recall election was controversial, as many supporters of Governor Davis had urged prominent Democrats not to run, in an attempt to undermine the legitimacy of the event.
-During the recall election, Bustamante ran on a platform slogan of "No on Recall, Yes on Bustamante," indicating he opposed the recall.
+During the recall election, Bustamante ran on a platform slogan of "No on Recall, Yes on Bustamante", indicating he opposed the recall.